nicolerg/resources/minimal_git_primer.md

 ```

 #### 3.2 Commit (or save) changes
-This is the essentially the "save your work" command.
+This is essentially the "save your work" command.
 To save *all* new changes you have made (both new files and changes to existing files), use:
 ```bash
 git commit -a -m "fig 1c analysis"
 ```